thecodingaviator/coasttocow/README.md

 ### `dashboard.php`

-The `dashboard.php` file represents the dashboard page of the Coast to Cow Consumer Data Repository website.
+`dashboard.php` represents the dashboard page of the Coast to Cow Consumer Data Repository website.
 It provides an interface for logged-in users to access various features and functionalities.

 The file structure follows the standard PHP file format, starting with the `<?php` opening tag.
 It includes a combination of PHP statements and HTML markup, with PHP code enclosed within `<?php` and `?>` tags.